james-adcott-edu/Windathon-95/README.md

 #### W3C CSS validation
 ![W3C CSS validation](./assets/images/showcase/w3c-css-validation-result.png)

+#### JavaScript Validator

+We've tested every JavaScript file with [The JavaScript Validator](https://jshint.com/) and it has come back all valid.

 ### Known Bugs
 - Window maximize behavior may be inconsistent on some screen sizes
 - Some keyboard shortcuts may conflict with browser defaults